Kelly de la Rocha

-Factors that may increase your baby’s chance of developing transient tachypnea include:
+Factors that may increase your baby’s chance of transient tachypnea include:

 The doctor will look at your pregnancy and labor history.
 A physical exam of your baby will be done.

 Transient tachypnea may not be diagnosed until the symptoms go away.
-This may not be until three
+This may not be until 3

 days after birth.

 Talk with your doctor about the best treatment plan for your baby.
 The main treatment for this condition is supportive care and close monitoring.
 This may include: